-I got married at the age of 18.
-I remember telling my husband that I wanted to continue studying, however we did not have the financial means for me to continue, and thus I had to give up my one and only dream.
+Married at the age of 18.
+I remember telling my husband that I wanted to continue studying, however we did not have the financial means for me to continue.

 After 6 years of studying, working, being a home maker and a mother, I conquered my dream.

 As a treat my two beautiful Soul Sisters Sabina and Katija treated me to Afternoon Tea at The Shard Shangri-La Hotel in London.
 We headed off with Baby Dumpling in tow on a Sunday Morning.

 Afternoon Tea at the Shard Sangrai- La Hotel is served on the 35th floor of the restaurant ‘Ting’.
 To access the restaurant we were guided to the lifts, which takes us straight up to the 35th floor in a matter of seconds.

 As soon as you step out of the lifts you get the amazing views straight away.
 We were taken to our table with a perfect view of London’s sky line.

 Before we sat down, we were welcomed by our waiter, and also offered a stool for our bags which the cutest gesture EVER.
 (Naturally having come with Sabina we did wonder why one of the seats was ever so low and wondered whether they were planning to put the baby Dumpling on the floor?!!
 Guilty)

 Before we got our menu we were treated to a ritual offered at the Ting called ‘Teh Tarik’ which involves the dramatic pouring of Dry Ice, and consumption of a Malaysian type hot lemon drink.
 Our little dumpling was fascinated with the Dry Ice.